Romantic Picnic Sandwiches Recipe with Bacon, Tomato & Avocado

 Summertime is made for picnics.
 And picnics are made for romance.
 That’s why I created this easy picnic sandwich recipe, which captures both the essence of summer and the sexiest of flavors in every bite.

-Can picnic sandwiches really be sexy?
+Can something as practical as a sandwich be sexy?
+Well, I created this recipe specifically for an aphrodisiac cookbook.
 With the acidic burst of vine-ripened tomato, the creaminess of aphrodisiac avocado and the crisp crunch of salty bacon, these sandwiches captivate the senses with their many sensual pleasures.

 Tips for the best sandwich ingredients